 28. Buckwheat Tabbouleh

 A traditional Middle East salad, Tabbouleh is a mix of veggies tossed with lemon juice and olive oil.
-This tabbouleh recipe has goodness of buckwheat in abundance and plenty vegetables.
-Packed with delicious flavours and nutrients, this buckwheat tabbouleh is excellent for a day meal.
-Still you can have it for late breakfast.
+This tabbouleh recipe has the goodness of buckwheat in abundance and plenty of vegetables.
+Packed with delicious flavors and nutrients, this buckwheat tabbouleh is excellent for a day’s meal.
+Still, you can have it for late breakfast.

 29. Kuttu Ki Puri

 The Indian adaption of buckwheat is crisp and tasty puris.
-It is made with buckwheat flour specially during the fasting season of Navratri.
-These are quick, easy and delicious with a sabzi of your choice.
-Kuttu aata goes well with curd as well.
+It is made with buckwheat flour especially during the fasting season of Navratri.
+These are quick, easy, and delicious with a sabzi of your choice.
+Kuttu atta goes well with curd as well.

 30. Kasha Bread

-Bitter gourd is absolutely nutritious and healthy.
-It is advices for the people with low eye-sight and for diabetics.
+The Indian breakfast for diabetic patients is not complete without Karela or Bitter gourd.
+It is absolutely nutritious and healthy.
+It is advised for people with low eye-sight and for diabetics.